akin-oz/energy-portfolio-slice/README.md

 ---

-## How to read this as a hiring manager
+## How to read this as a reviewer

 If you’re skimming:

-1. `packages/domain` – how I think about models.
+1. `packages/domain` – how I think about models and invariants.
-2. `services/api` – how I design contracts and boundaries.
+2. `services/api` – how I design contracts, pagination, and error handling.
 3. `apps/web` – how I integrate UI with those contracts.
-4. Tests & README – proof it’s structured like a real product slice, not a throwaway demo.
+4. Tests & README – proof it’s structured like a real product slice, suitable as an example for a technical assessment.